manoj-sharma-wawa/openmicroservices.org/schema/expose/README.md

 # Expose

-To indicate to a cloud provider that certain endpoints of your micrservice may be exposed to the public internet, an `expose` MAY be declared.
+To indicate to a cloud provider that certain endpoints of your microservice may be exposed to the public internet, an `expose` section MAY be declared.
+This section MUST appear in the root of the `microservice.yaml`.

 Any HTTP traffic coming to this endpoint from an external source (the internet) SHOULD be directly proxied to your container.